An Energy Services Agreement scheme to fund environmental upgrades of CBD buildings has been rolled out at 99 St Georges Terrace.

 And, building manager Colliers International’s sustainability manager Patrick Jeannerat said, the upgrade for a 4.0 star NABERS energy commitment, was completed for “zero-dollar upfront cost”.

-Under a scheme by Ecosave, an energy services company that finances building upgrades and guarantees energy savings, 99 St Georges Terrace got new heating, ventilation and air-conditioning systems with a metering upgrade that reduces the base building energy consumption 50 per cent.
+Under a scheme by Ecosave, an energy services company that funds building upgrades and guarantees energy savings, 99 St Georges Terrace got new heating, ventilation and air-conditioning systems with a metering upgrade that reduces the base building energy consumption 50 per cent.

 The plant and equipment upgrades were funded via a 10-year Ecosave Services Agreement.